kurtosis-tech/kurtosis/README.md

 ## Why Kurtosis?

-Docker and Kubernetes are each great at serving developers in different parts of the development cycle: Docker for dev/test, Kubernetes for prod.
+Docker and Kubernetes are each great at serving developers in different parts of the development cycle: Docker for development/testing, Kubernetes for production.
 However, the separation between the two entails different distributed app definitions, and different tooling.

-- In dev/test, this means Docker Compose and Docker observability tooling
-- In prod, this means Helm definitions and manually-configured observability tools like Istio, Datadog, or Honeycomb
+In dev/test, this means Docker Compose and Docker observability tooling.
+In production, this means Helm definitions and manually-configured observability tools like Istio, Datadog, or Honeycomb.

 Kurtosis aims at one level of abstraction higher.
-Developers can define their distributed apps in Kurtosis, and Kurtosis will handle rendering them down to Docker or Kubernetes, with a consistent observability experience.
+Developers can define their distributed applications in Kurtosis, and Kurtosis will handle:

+- Running on Docker or Kubernetes
+- Reproduceability
+- Safety
+- Port-forwarding & local development hookups
+- Observability
+- Sharing

+If we succeed in our vision, you will be able to use the same distributed application definition from local dev all the way to prod.

 ---